 The global cannabis distillate market size was estimated to be US $2.74 billion in 2021, according to Grandview Research.
 As a flavorless and odorless cannabis concentrate, distillate is remarkably more versatile than other extractions.
+Two ways of making it are often pitted agains each other: short path vs. wiped film distillation.

 Subtle Equipment Differences, Same Final Products